MadelynSwor/Data_Analysis_Portfolio/PokemonEDA/README.md

 <img src="https://raw.githubusercontent.com/MadelynSwor/Data_Analysis_Portfolio/main/PokemonEDA/Visuals/SQLResultQuery2.png">
 <br>

-This gives us 18 potential Pokémon for our team of six.
+This gives us 18 potential Pokémon for our teams of six.
 When selecting Pokémon from this list, we need to keep in mind all of our team’s types.
 Here’s a visual of what Pokémon from our output can be on what starter team.

 <div align="center">
 <img src="https://raw.githubusercontent.com/MadelynSwor/Data_Analysis_Portfolio/main/PokemonEDA/Visuals/venndiagramStarters.png" height = "500">